hubtype/botonic/doc-botonic/docs/components/components-carousel.md

 ## Purpose

-A carousel is a sliding gallery of information displayed to the user.
-It helps to provide more information than that which fits the screen.
+Carousels show a collection of clickable items one at a time where the user can scroll images or articles from one side to the other.

 <details>
 <summary>Example</summary>